Chapter 5: The Advocate’s Devil

 As Gy closed the massive door, looking at the ribbons of light that fell down in the sand pits, looking like wounds of light that bled from her body, he did so with a heavy heart.
 And yet, he understood that those who faltered must see their weakness magnified.
 That they must linger so with the reflections of those whose failure knew no bounds was the great looking glass.
 What pity he had left for those within had long since vanished.

 Denizens of those who had moved so gently in the great structure of growth, winding like tiny fissures.
 They were, in so many ways, worse than those that they had served.
 Worse than the man that speaks was the one behind that whispered.
 Even now, in their broken state, they festered in their plots.
-Their kindness a symptom of their own weak corruption – a ribbon they pinned upon their chests to hide the blackened thing that pumped malice in their chest.
+Their kindness a symptom of their own weak corruption – a ribbon they pinned upon their chests to hide the blackened thing that pumped malice beneath.

 Behind him, Ariat stood quietly.